its-dammar/Internet-Technology-ii/Unit-8/Notes/Notes.md

     /BrowserTests   -> Stores browser-based tests, which simulate real user interaction with the application.

 /vendor            -> This directory holds all the third-party dependencies installed via Composer.
 It includes Laravel's core files and any other external packages used in the project.

+/.env              -> The environment configuration file.
+This file contains sensitive settings such as database credentials, API keys, and other environment-specific configurations.
+It's crucial for managing application settings across different environments (local, production, staging).

 ```